-How it works: risk indicators
+How it works: Risk indicators

-Written by Julie Jeon
+Written by Megan Charley

-Updated over a week ago
+Updated this week

 Every vessel in Starboard is assessed through a risk framework which addresses a range of issues from illegal, unreported, or unregulated (IUU) fishing to maritime security.
 This results in relevant risk indicators assigned to vessels which can support risk analysis for a particular vessel of interest or vessels in an area of interest (AOI).
 Starboard’s risk framework has been developed in collaboration with industry experts and literature.